robotlolita/robotlolita.github.io/_drafts/modularity-is-a-social-problem.md

 ## Introduction
 ## What's modularity

 ## The social aspect of modularity
+Trust, interfaces
+## Types as compositional contracts
+## Global scope is anti-modular
-## Packages, Distributability and Dependency Hell
+## Packages, distributability and Dependency Hell
+##
 ## Conclusion
 ## References